Mexico voids BlackRock consortium's bid for 'Mayan Train' project

 Fonatur said in a statement late Tuesday that the bid's economic proposal was "not solvent" and that it would open another bidding process for "section 5" under a different scheme that has yet to be determined.

+BlackRock said it remains "committed to Mexico's long-term growth and will continue to seek investment opportunities that create long-term value for our clients and the country."

-(Reporting by Daina Beth Solomon and Sharay Angulo; Writing by Anthony Esposito, Editing by Sherry Jacob-Phillips)
+(Reporting by Daina Beth Solomon and Sharay Angulo; Writing by Anthony Esposito, Editing by Sherry Jacob-Phillips and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.